Wood Baseball Bats and Billets

 I received the bats.
 They look really nice and feel great.
 Can't wait to

-use them in game! (hopefully our season will not get postponed because of virus).
+use them in game! (hopefully our season will not get postponed

 Ari